lw8192/Red-Team-Dev/C/README.md

     int main(int argc, char *argv[]){
       // passed into main. argc - args count, argv - list of args. argv[0] is the program name
     }
+### Using Command Line Arguments
+Access command line args in C by including an int and a array of strings - int is the count of the arguments, array is the actual args passed. argv[0] = name of executing binary.
+Using command line arguments:

+        int main(int argc, char *argv[]){
+            if (argc < 2){         //error checking if the program execution depends on args. printf("usage message here");
+            }
+            arg = atoi(argv[1]);   //convert the 2nd arg to an int
+        }
+### Function Variable Scoping
+Scoping: context of variables within functions.
+Each function has its own set of local variables, which are independent of everything else (including multiple calls to the same function).

 ## Memory in C
 C / C++ allows you to interact with memory on a lower level than languages like Python.
 Misusing memory - can cause segfaults.
 A common problem: trying to access memory that has already been freed.
 Not freeing memory - can lead to a memory leak.